szymach/c-pchart/README.md

 applying PSR standards to code, introducing namespaces and typehints, along with some basic annotations to methods.

-This is the `2.x` version, which aims to further update the code, but with the least backwards compatibility breaks possible.
-However if you cannot risk any of these, you will need to use the `1.x` branch.
+This is the `3.x` version, which removes the factory service and reorganizes the file structure a bit.
+It does not introduce any new features, but the changes are not compatibile with the `2.x` branch.
+BC compatibility with the original library is mostly retained, however you can still use the `1.x` version if you cannot risk any of these.

 What was done: